AlixWang/FE-Daily/dd.md

 + It is the vegetable some love to hate , but now a new bread of broccoli "super broccoli" developed in Britain may protect against heart disease even some kinds of cancer.

+**2024-04-27**
++ Mayer Sam Adams ordered that the camp be shut down in saturday citing unhealthy conditions and the attraction of drag dealers and thieves